-Last year, around 34% of the cost of providing this level of care was covered by the government subsidy – the remaining 66% came from generous individuals and companies, trusts and foundations and income from our Second-hand Shop.
+Last year, around 34% of the cost of providing this level of care was covered by the Department of Health – the remaining 66% came from generous individuals and companies, trusts and foundations and income from our Second-hand Shop.

 Although we continually explore new ways of becoming more self-sustainable, and are committed to belt tightening in order to contain costs, our children still rely heavily on the kindness of people like you.